ChrisBeddome/animatrium_studio/README.md

-# Clay with Tass
+# Animatrium Studio

-Clay with Tass is an ecommerce application built with nextJS
+Animatrium Studio is an ecommerce application built with nextJS

 ## Installation